 It is tragically ironic that the Jewish people who have suffered perhaps more than any other race in history at the hands of Imperialism, should now be used as the spearhead of this reactionary drive against the Colonial people. ...
 Jewish working people everywhere must denounce Israel’s stab in the back of the Arab people.
 The future of Jewry lies through a socialist solution and not a Capitalist Israel. … the Imperialists have in Israel succeeded in the creation of a state which can lead to a bloody holocaust that will make Hitler’s crimes seem a tea party.

-Healy’s pamphlet expressed outrage over the fate of the young British men sent to die in the desert in the service of imperialism and further pointed to the worthiness of Arab culture and the achievements of the Egyptians, people who the imperialists regarded as utter inferiors.
+Healy’s pamphlet expressed outrage over the fate of the young British men sent to die in the desert in the service of imperialism and further pointed to the worthiness of Arab culture and the achievements of the Egyptians, people whom the imperialists regarded as utter inferiors.
 It is a principled and powerful statement.

-In The Party Is Always Right, Beatty cynically denigrates the respect expressed for Healy after his death by leading figures within the Palestinian Liberation Organization.
+In The Party Is Always Right, Beatty cynically denigrates the respect expressed for Healy after his death by leading figures within the Palestine Liberation Organization (PLO).
 “The WRP was clearly proud of its links to Abu Jihad (Khalil al-Wazir), a leading PLO militant,” Beatty states.
 “Abu Jihad’s wife, Intissar al-Wazir, herself a member of the Central Committee of Fatah who would later serve as Social Affairs Minister of the Palestinian Authority, gave a eulogy message for Gerry Healy.”
 In the statement, Intissar al-Wazir, whose husband had been assassinated in a hail of gunfire in his home in Tunisia in 1988 by Israeli commandos, called Healy “an unswerving friend and ally of the Palestinian Revolution, and a true friend and brother to every liberation movement throughout the world.”
 (120).

 This was, indeed, a significant tribute to Healy from one of the central leaders of the Palestinian national movement.
 The Socialist Labour League and the Workers Revolutionary Party (WRP), which Healy led, opposed the state of Israel, its persecution of the Arab masses, and its claims to defend and speak on behalf of the interests of the Jewish working class.
 Healy never accepted Zionism in any form, even its supposedly “left” labor variants, as some sort of progressive solution to the historical crimes perpetrated against Jews.
 He understood it as a colonial enterprise, a creation of British and American imperialism, and one which was, as Trotsky had predicted, a “trap for the Jews” and a monstrosity for the Arab masses.

 In the 1970s and 1980s, Healy’s previously principled defense of the colonial struggles, including that of the Palestinians, acquired an overtly opportunist character.
 Healy and the Workers Revolutionary Party adapted to Arab bourgeois nationalism.
-It extended uncritical support to figures such as Yasir Arafat and Muammar Gaddafi, established politically unprincipled relationships, and compromised the political independence of the working class.
+The WRP extended uncritical support to figures such as Yasir Arafat and Muammar Gaddafi, established politically unprincipled relationships, and compromised the political independence of the working class.
 These policies encountered determined opposition within the International Committee of the Fourth International (ICFI), and were a major factor in its struggle against and split with Healy and the WRP in 1985-86.

 However, the International Committee never repudiated all that was politically principled and correct in his defense of the Palestinian people’s struggle against imperialism and its Zionist clients.
 Notably, Beatty’s biography entirely ignored all the political issues underlying the 1982-86 struggle within the ICFI.